 “You can have a great day out with the whale sharks, all without interfering with their natural behaviour.

 “And they’re right in our own backyard, with the spectacular backdrop of the pristine Ningaloo Reef and ancient Cape Range National Park.”

-RAC is a major supporter of ECOCEAN’s work with whale sharks and donate accommodation at the RAC Exmouth Cape Tourist Park during whale shark season.
-Plans are currently underway for a permanent ECOCEAN research facility to be built at the tourist park.
+RAC is a key supporter of the ECOCEAN organisation’s work with whale sharks, donating accommodation at the RAC Exmouth Cape Tourist Park during whale shark season.

 You can experience a whale shark swim in the stunning Ningaloo Marine Park from mid-March and onwards through the winter months.
 RAC members save up to 20% on stays at the nearby RAC Exmouth Cape Holiday Park or Ningaloo Reef Resort.